Skip to main content

 GDPR: 72-hour breach notification

-In case of personal data breach likely to create risk for data subjects, the organization must notify the data protection authority within 72 hours of becoming aware (Art.
+If a personal data breach is likely to put data subjects at risk, the firm must notify the data protection authority within 72 hours of finding out (Art.
 33 GDPR).
-If risk is high, notification also to affected individuals (Art.
+If the risk is high, it must also notify the people affected (Art.
 34).

-The notification form requires: nature of the breach, categories and approximate number of subjects, likely consequences, measures taken or planned.
-A pre-written procedure must exist in the incident runbook — improvising a GDPR notification in the post-incident panic is a bad idea.
+The notification form asks for: the nature of the breach, the types and rough number of people involved, the likely impact, and the steps taken or planned.
+A pre-written procedure must sit in the incident runbook.
+Improvising a GDPR notice in the post-incident panic is a bad idea.

 NIS2: EU 2025 transposition

 The NIS2 directive was transposed across EU member states starting late 2024 / 2025.
-Expanded perimeter: Essential Entities (EE) and Important Entities (IE) now cover energy, transport, healthcare, banking, water, digital infrastructure, public administration, space, postal, waste, food, chemical, critical manufacturing, digital providers (cloud, data centers, SOC, MSSP).
+It widens the scope: Essential Entities (EE) and Important Entities (IE) now cover energy, transport, healthcare, banking, water, digital infrastructure, public administration, space, postal, waste, food, chemical, critical manufacturing, and digital providers (cloud, data centers, SOC, MSSP).

-Reinforced obligations: documented cybersecurity measures, incident handling and 24h/72h notification, supply chain management, training, continuity plan.
-Sanctions up to €10 million or 2% of worldwide turnover for EE, €7 million or 1.4% for IE.
+It also raises the duties: written security measures, incident handling and 24h/72h notification, supply chain management, training, and a continuity plan.
+Fines reach €10 million or 2% of worldwide turnover for EE, and €7 million or 1.4% for IE.

 DORA: financial sector

-The DORA regulation (Digital Operational Resilience Act) is applicable since January 17, 2025 for EU financial actors (banks, insurers, funds, fintech, critical ICT service providers).
-Specific requirements: ICT risk management, operational resilience testing, management of critical ICT providers, information sharing.
+The DORA regulation (Digital Operational Resilience Act) has applied since January 17, 2025 to EU financial players (banks, insurers, funds, fintech, critical ICT service providers).
+It sets specific duties: ICT risk management, resilience testing, oversight of critical ICT providers, and information sharing.

 US state laws

-In the US, breach notification timelines vary by state (most require notification "without unreasonable delay", some specify 30 to 60 days).
-Federal sectoral rules apply to healthcare (HIPAA: 60 days), financial services (SEC: 4 business days for material incidents), critical infrastructure (CIRCIA: 72 hours for covered entities once final rule effective).
+In the US, breach notification timelines vary by state.
+Most ask for notice "without unreasonable delay"; some set 30 to 60 days.
+Federal sector rules apply to healthcare (HIPAA: 60 days) and financial services (SEC: 4 business days for material incidents).
+They also apply to critical infrastructure (CIRCIA: 72 hours for covered entities once the final rule takes effect).
 Track CISA and SEC guidance.

 Incident response: prepare before the crisis

-The best defensive stack will fail sooner or later.
-Response capability differentiates a managed crisis from a suffered crisis.
+The best defense stack will fail sooner or later.
+What sets a managed crisis apart from a crisis you just suffer is your ability to respond.

 Pre-established contacts

-• DFIR provider: sign a contract or MOU with a specialized firm (CrowdStrike Services, Mandiant, Kroll, Arete, Coveware).
-Contracted intervention SLA < 4 hours.
+• DFIR provider: sign a contract or MOU with a specialist firm (CrowdStrike Services, Mandiant, Kroll, Arete, Coveware).
+Contracted response SLA < 4 hours.

-• Specialized cyber attorney: reference a firm capable of supporting GDPR notification, communications, criminal complaint.
+• Specialized cyber attorney: line up a firm that can back GDPR notice, comms, and a criminal complaint.

-• Crisis communicator: agency or freelancer capable of producing customer, employee, and press communications within hours.
+• Crisis communicator: an agency or freelancer who can write customer, employee, and press messages within hours.

-• Cyber insurer: designated referent, declaration procedure, on-call number.
+• Cyber insurer: a named contact, a claim procedure, an on-call number.

 Pre-written communications

-• Employee communication: operational instructions (mail suspension, fallback tools), reassurance.
+• Employee message: clear instructions (mail paused, fallback tools), plus reassurance.

-• Press communication: if the incident becomes public, short statement, single point of contact.
+• Press message: if the incident goes public, a short statement and a single point of contact.

 Free agency tools and resources

-• CISA Stop Ransomware (stopransomware.gov): consolidated guides, technical fact sheets per strain, real-time alerts.
+• CISA Stop Ransomware (stopransomware.gov): pooled guides, technical fact sheets per strain, real-time alerts.

 • CISA Cyber Hygiene Services: free vulnerability scanning for US organizations (request via CISA).

-• NCSC Cyber Essentials (UK): foundational baseline certification scheme.
+• NCSC Cyber Essentials (UK): a baseline certification scheme to build on.

-• No More Ransom: free decryptors for 200+ strains, joint Europol / Kaspersky / McAfee / Trend Micro initiative.
+• No More Ransom: free decryptors for 200+ strains, a joint Europol / Kaspersky / McAfee / Trend Micro effort.

-• NIST Cybersecurity Framework 2.0: reference framework for risk management.
+• NIST Cybersecurity Framework 2.0: a go-to framework for risk management.

 For concrete step-by-step intervention if an attack is already underway, see our guide Recover files after ransomware and Decrypt ransomware without paying.
 For Windows shadow copy recovery, see Shadow Copies Windows recovery.
 To compare anti-ransomware antivirus, see Best anti-ransomware software 2026.